AndyDiCarlo/JavaScript/node-sample/README.md

-# Creating project with skill training
+# Creating project with skillsoft training
 Use `npm init` to initialize as valid node module and create inital package.json Use `npm install <pgk>` to install packages and save it as a dependency in the package.json file